mfmarson/python-rpg-starter/Bio.Warfare.The.Final.Stand/README.md

 ---

-Game ends when: - the villain is stopped before getting to all 3 checkpoints - the hero finds antidote, gives antidote to scientist and stops villain from getting to checkpoints
+Game ends when: - the villain gets to all 3 checkpoints OR the hero finds/stops villain, gets antidote takes antidote to scientist
+Does this need a timeframe?